 Students are allowed one "unexcused" absence throughout the semester, but are not excused from any assignments assigned to that class period.
 Each additional absence thereafter will result in a 5 point deduction from the student's participation grade.
 Showing up to class is the most crucial aspect of getting an A and passing this course!!!
 Tardiness is not acceptable and disruptive to the class and instructor.
+Excessive tardies (5 min. late) will be considered unexcused absences resulting in a 5 point deduction for each tardy.
+2 tardies will be considered excessive.
 Coming to class 10 minutes late will be considered an "unexcused" absence.
 With this in mind, be sure to allow yourself plenty of time to check in at the front desk and to dress.
 An absence due to sickness or illness will only be considered "excused" with official university or medical documentation and must be submitted upon the first day returning to class.
 See policies below relating to absences due to observance of a religious holiday and officially approved trips.
 Extenuating circumstances may also be considered on an individual basis.
 Nonparticipation during class time will be a deduction of 2.5 points per instance.